mfelleisen/Fish/README.md

 ## The Fish Competition

+The repository is a fully functioning game framework.
+The code is still a work-in-progress.
+See TODO at the end.

+The repository is derived from my Fall 2020 Software Development course.
+I have changed the code base in many respects to explore some "research-y" topics and reduce the test time.

+### TODO

+- fix observers, xcall observers, otherwise the referee can crash when the observer crashes.
+  - closing the windows should shut down things
+  - use eventspace-thread better?

+- move the `trace` contract material into a branch.
+- develop a `trace` contract for the tournament managers.
+  - observer: pause time

 ### Install

 If you wish to inspect the code easily and experiment with it, clone the repo and then install it: